Feed Feelings12 WaysTable 12 WaysRelated Pages

 - Feelings naturally pass with time, but if you keep feeding them they can go on forever.

-- Twenty minutes and most feelings and temptations pass—IF you don’t feed them.
+- Twenty minutes and most feelings and temptations pass—IF you don’t feeding them.

 - Better Choose Better